 Congratulations for deciding to add a rescue dog to your family.

 Filling out our application accurately will make the adoption process go quickly.
 It is very important to answer every question honestly and to discuss your plans to adopt with all family members.
 You must be able and willing to spend the time and money necessary to provide training, medical treatment and responsible pet care, for the life of the dog.
+Please, only one application per household.
+Please note that incomplete applications will not be processed.
+You can always reach out to us at firstname.lastname@example.org to note a change or ask a question.
 Below are instructions regarding filling out the application.

 - Choose your personal references carefully.
-The references should be close friends who know you and your family well and, if you have other animals in your home, have observed your care and training of them.
+The references should be close friends who know you and your family well and, if you have other animals in your home have observed your care and training of them.
 Our major reason for checking your references is to determine how you interact with animals in general and dogs in particular.
-Do not include any relatives or business associates who do not know you well personally in your reference choices.
+Do not include any relatives or business associates who do not know you well personally.

 - It is important to answer all questions honestly.
 Not having a fenced yard, having small children or working during the day are NOT automatic disqualifications from adopting from us.
 Each adoption situation is carefully reviewed to be sure that the dog will be a good fit for your family.